NEW: Tamir Rice's family accuses prosecutors of sabotaging the case

 It was “reasonable” to believe the officer who killed the boy believed Tamir was a threat, the prosecutor said, adding that the toy gun looked real.

 A recent FBI video analysis, the prosecutor said, showed Tamir “was drawing his gun from his waist as the police slid toward him and Officer Loehmann exited the car.”
 After the shooting, officers discovered it was a pellet gun.

 The shooting swiftly sparked controversy given Tamir’s age and the fact that he had a pellet gun, not a handgun.

-In a statement released Monday evening, Tamir's family accused the prosecutor's office of mishandling the case.
+In a statement Monday, Tamir’s family accused the prosecutor’s office of mishandling the case.

 In an earlier statement, the family said it was grateful for community support, calling for those upset with how the case was handled to respond “peacefully and democratically.”

-"We renew our request that the Department of Justice step in to conduct a real investigation into this tragic shooting of a 12-year-old child,” Tamir Rice’s family said in a statement Monday.
+“We renew our request that the Department of Justice step in to conduct a real investigation into this tragic shooting of a 12-year-old child,” Tamir Rice’s family said in a statement Monday.

 Officers grateful, attorney says